 Instructions

-- Season shrimp with the lemon zest, paprika, parsley flakes, hot sauce and onion powder.
-Cover and refrigerate until ready to use.
+- Season the shrimp with the lemon zest, paprika, parsley flakes, hot sauce, onion powder, and a bit of salt, black pepper, and cayenne pepper to taste.
+Cover and refrigerate until ready to use.Â

-- Brown the Cajun trinity of onion, bell pepper and celery in the oil or butter in a 9-inch cast iron skillet over medium heat.
+- Brown the Cajun trinity of onion, bell pepper and celery in the oil or butter in an enameled cast iron skillet set atop medium heat.Â

-- Stir the stewed tomatoes, tomato sauce, broth, bay leaf, parsley flakes, paprika, hot sauce and SP&C to taste into the skillet.
+- Stir the stewed tomatoes, tomato sauce, broth, and dried bay leaf into the skillet.Â

 - Reduce heat to low.
-Simmer for about 40 minutes, or until the sauce turns dark crimson.
+Simmer for 20 to 30 minutes, stirring often, or until the sauce turns dark crimson.Â

-- Serve as is, or with rice or cauliflower rice.
+- Serve as is, or with rice or cauliflower rice.Â

 Kelly M. says